 Once you have applied to a study abroad program, this list provides a guide for preparing for the experience.
-If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment, or come in during walk-in advising hours (Monday-Friday, 1pm-3pm).
+If you have any questions, please contact the Office for International Programs (OIP) to set up an appointment or email your study abroad advisor.

 Course Approvals: Students going on Global Partner and Global Exchange programs are required to obtain course approvals prior to studying abroad using the online course approval form.
 All approvals must be submitted before the end of the semester prior to studying abroad.
-Students should meet with their dean/academic advisor to talk about your program of interest and how courses abroad might fit into core and major requirements at Loyola.
-You may want to discuss how many credit hours you need to graduate, which Core courses you still need to fulfill and whether you need to take any upper-level courses.
+Students should meet with their dean/academic advisor to talk about their program of interest and how courses abroad fit into major, minor, Core, Engaged Learning or other requirements at Loyola.
+For example, you may want to discuss how many credit hours you need to graduate, which Core courses you still need to fulfill, and whether you need to take any upper-level courses.

 Residence Life E-Release Form: If you are currently living on campus, use this link to access the e-Release form to be released from your Residence Life Housing Contract for the semester that you will be abroad.
 The Office for International Programs will share a list with the Department of Residence Life to notify them of all the students that will be studying abroad during a given term to assist with the release process

-- Health and Safety: Check with your family physician regarding health care, immunizations and precautions in your country of destination.
+Health and Safety: Check with your family physician or a travel clinic regarding health care, immunizations and precautions in your country of destination.
 Review the health and safety guidelines provided in the pre-departure online orientation for more tips and tricks.

 LUC Email: All students are to check their LUC email regularly while abroad as it will be the main mode of contact between the university and the student.
 Important announcements go out via the Loyola email system and it is important that students who are studying abroad do not miss them.